sourcegraph/learn/README.md

 ### Output

-When displaying output, please use the `<OutputHighlighter>` component.
+When displaying output, please use the `<Highlighter>` component.
 You do **not** need to specify a language when using this component, since it does not include language syntax highlighting.
 You can pass it a `matcher`, however, to draw attention to any code you would like to emphasize.

 ```
-<OutputHighlighter
+<Highlighter
     input='Your code here'
     matcher='The code you would like to highlight (optional)'
 />